Moscow Helsinki Group: 2010s and 2020s

-In 2012, the Moscow Helsinki Group renounced foreign funding and connections in order avoid being labeled as a foreign agent in compliance with the Russian foreign agent law.
+In 2012, the Moscow Helsinki Group renounced foreign funding and connections in order to avoid being labeled as a foreign agent in compliance with the Russian foreign agent law.

 In 2015, the Moscow Helsinki Group continued fighting against being labeled as a "foreign agent".

 As of 2021, MHG is co-chaired by two participants of the Soviet-era dissident movement - Vyacheslav Bakhmin (political prisoner in 1980-84) and Valery Borshchyov (formerly Duma deputy from the opposition Yabloko party).
 Two of its main projects include: annual reports on the human rights situation in Russia; monitoring police activities; and educational programs.
 In September 2021, MHG issued a statement denouncing the non-transparency of electronic voting used in the preceding elections to the Duma and urging Russia's board of elections to cancel electronic voting results.

 Dissolution

 On 20 December 2022 the Russian Justice Ministry filed a court order seeking to dissolve the organization.
-The Justice Ministry claimed that the organization's own charters do not meet the requirements of the law and authorities alleged that they also prohibit it from defending human rights outside of Moscow, which co-chair Valery Borshchev dismissed as "nonsense".
-Borshchev described the dissolution, which was ordered on 25 January, as "a serious blow to the human rights movement not only in Russia but also the world".
+The Justice Ministry claimed that the organization's own charters do not meet the requirements of the law and authorities alleged that they also prohibit it from defending human rights outside of Moscow, which co-chair Valery Borshchyov dismissed as "nonsense".
+Borshchyov described the dissolution, which was ordered on 25 January, as "a serious blow to the human rights movement not only in Russia but also the world".